mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 One option is to split the attacking force into three major elements and some minor ones.
 One element, perhaps with the majority of the ranged weapons, infiltrates the damaged area of forest (2) and positions some shooters on the hill or in the fissure, with additional fighters to cover the flank of the shooters.
 This force is tasked with sniping Leaders and those Warriors who are in a position to intercept other forces.
 As well as providing fire support this force may draw off part of the enemy's response, perhaps embroiling more than its number in close combat or a deadly game of cat-and-mouse among the wreckage of the forest.

 A second element infiltrates the less damaged forest (1) and attempts to storm the lower decks of the war machine.
 If they can be secured, this force will try to hold them as long as possible and even if pushed back can harass reinforcements as they move through the machine.
 The third major element is a reserve, held back to deal with a counterattack or exploit some unexpected advantage.
 It is likely this force will end up drawn into the fighting at (2).

 **Detection Chance**

 Factor Check to Detect Using a vehicle, grav belt, or other easily detectable device Automatic Large force, 200+ in size, moving openly 4+ Large force, 200+ in size, using cover 6+ Modest force, 100–200 in size, moving openly 5+ Modest force, 100–200 in size, using cover 7+ Small force, 10–100 in size, moving openly 6+ Small force, 10–100 in size, using cover 8+ Party of 10 or less, moving openly 7+ Party of 10 or less, using cover 9+

-TRAVELLER

 In addition, smaller groups perform distraction tasks or attempt to gain advantages.
 Infiltrators might be sent to investigate the shanty town (4) and could then decide to free the Omicron Division personnel.
 If so, they can be persuaded to join the fight if the Travellers' representative makes a good case and weapons are available.
 Other options include stampeding yurfal at the enemy's Warriors or sneaking into the city and causing mayhem there.